udkyo/chatgpt-code-review-gerrit-plugin/README.md

   being submitted for review.
 - `gptReviewByPoints`: This setting, enabled by default, organizes the review of the PatchSets by distinct points.
 Where possible, these points are transformed into inline code comments.
-- `gptStreamOutput`: The default value is true.
+- `gptStreamOutput`: The default value is false.
 Whether the response is expected in stream output mode or not.
 - `maxReviewLines`: The default value is 1000.
 This sets a limit on the number of lines of code included in the review.
 - `enabledUsers`: By default, every user is enabled to have their Patchsets and comments reviewed.
 To limit review capabilities to specific users, list their usernames in this setting, separated by commas.